Gerhard Ludwig Müller: Curial service

-On 19 February 2014, Müller was appointed a member of the Dicastery for the Oriental Churches.
+On 19 February 2014, Müller was appointed a member of the Congregation for the Oriental Churches.

 In 2015, Müller described how he viewed the role of the CDF when the pope was not a theologian as Pope Benedict XVI had been.
-He said: "The arrival of a theologian like Benedict XVI in the chair of St. Peter was no doubt an exception. ...Pope Francis is also more pastoral and our mission at the Congregation for the Doctrine of the Faith is to provide the theological structure of a pontificate."
+He said: "The arrival of a theologian like Benedict XVI in the chair of St. Peter was no doubt an exception. ...
+Pope Francis is also more pastoral and our mission at the Congregation for the Doctrine of the Faith is to provide the theological structure of a pontificate."
 Andrea Tornielli of Vatican Insider criticized Muller for inventing a new role not found in the statutes defining the CDF's role, adding that Muller was making far more public pronouncements than his predecessors were accustomed to.

 On 1 July 2017, Pope Francis named Luis Ladaria Ferrer to succeed Müller as Cardinal-Prefect of the CDF.
 Müller chose to retire rather than accept another Curial position.

 Müller criticised the way Pope Francis dismissed him as head of the CDF, calling it "unacceptable".
 He said that on the last working day of his five-year term, Pope Francis informed him "within a minute" that he would not be reappointed to another term.
 "He did not give a reason.
 Just as he gave no reason for dismissing three highly competent members of the CDF a few months earlier."
 Later that month a report commissioned by the Diocese of Regensburg sharply criticized Müller's handling while bishop there of cases of sexual abuse by priests.

 In the context of Pope Francis' encyclical Amoris laetitia and its allowance of divorced Catholics receiving Communion, Müller criticized Francis' papacy, and Latin American theology in general, for lacking theological rigour.

 Cardinalate

 On 22 February 2014, Pope Francis made him Cardinal-Deacon of Sant'Agnese in Agone.
+He joined the order of cardinal-priests on 1 July 2024.

 Pope Francis named him a member of the Supreme Tribunal of the Apostolic Signatura on 21 June 2021.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.